Pardhu448/DataConscientious.github.io/pages/about.md

 ---
-layout: misc
+layout: page
 title: About
 ---

-Millennial is a minimalist Jekyll theme.
+This website was built using Millennial Jekyll theme on GitHub.
 The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
 You can find everything you need to get started under documentation.